zghariissac-pentest/red-team-research-/README.md

 New learners can follow it in order.
 Experienced users can jump to any section as a reference.

-## 🚫 What This Repository Is Not
+## 🚫 What this repository is not

 This project doesn't promote illegal activity.
 All material is for educational use only in controlled, legal environments.

-# 📂 Repository Structure
+# 📂 Repository structure

 | Folder                  | Purpose                               |
 | ----------------------- | ------------------------------------- |